 NB – No photos are allowed to be taken after the reception area – the shots in this post past that area were supplied by the Baden-Baden Tourism Board.

-Brenner’s has an absolutely stunning location actually on Lichtentaler Allee.
-This is the most upmarket of the spa options available in Baden-Baden.
+Brenner’s Park Hotel and Spa Baden Barden has an absolutely stunning location actually on Lichtentaler Allee.
+This is the most upmarket of the Baden Baden resort spa options.
 The hotel doesn’t have thermal waters or springs but it does have its own spa called Villa Stephanie.

 Villa Stephanie is a state of the art spa with a focus on treatments.
 They have multiple offers and programmes including detox, medical treatments, weight loss etc.